1st Course

 U-10 large shrimp stuffed with boursin cheese and baked in parchment.

-A one pound confited boar shank roasted with a demi-glace sauce and herbs de Provence; only for the hungry.
+A one pound shank roasted with a demi-glace sauce and herbs de Provence; only for the hungry.

-A duck leg and thigh dry brined and then cooked in duck fat for half a day; roasted with herbs de Provence.
+A duck leg and thigh cooked in duck fat for a day then roasted with herbs de provence and finished with black truffle salt.

-A southern French white bean casserole cooked with lardon, French roast pork, pork filet ragout, house goat sausage and beef kielbasa, and duck confit.
+A southern French white bean casserole cooked with lardon, French roast pork, house sausage, kielbasa, and duck confit.

 Cheese is served between a main course and dessert or in place of dessert (never as an appetizer).

-A cheese plate with from one to six cheeses.
-The cheese choices are: a French brie, a local cheddar, a Massachusetts bleu, boursin, a Welsh mustard cheddar, or German gruyere.
+A cheese plate with from one to eight cheeses.
+The cheese choices are: a French brie, pepper jack, dauphinois, camembert, local bleu, comte, goat, or boursin.

 A gluten free custard style pie made with sour cherries; served with French vanilla ice cream.